sheikhartin/google-scholar-scraper/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/sheikhartin/google-scholar-scraper)
 ![GitHub repo size](https://img.shields.io/github/repo-size/sheikhartin/google-scholar-scraper)

 Unfortunately, Google Scholar does not support exporting results...
-I needed the most cited papers for a university research project, and after trying [a imperfect script](https://github.com/wittmannf/sort-google-scholar) I decided to write my own. <!-- Therefore, perfectionist is the philosophy of the project :see_no_evil: -->
+I needed the most cited papers for a research project, and after trying [an imperfect script](https://github.com/wittmannf/sort-google-scholar) I decided to write my own. <!-- Therefore, perfectionist is the philosophy of the project :see_no_evil: -->

-<b>Important note</b>: The spiders don't send more than 2 requests per second to Google Scholar.
-The reason is that we don't like to solve the CAPTCHA, so it's better to wait a little bit and acting like a human.
-Changing IP address sometimes is a good idea... :weary:
+_Important note: The spiders don't send more than 2 requests per second to Google Scholar.
+The reason is that we don't like to solve the CAPTCHA, so it's better to wait a little and acting like a human.
+Changing IP address sometimes is a good idea..._ :weary:

 ### Features